-56. Masterful strategies come from:
+59. Masterful strategies come from

 - A. successful managerial efforts to develop a sound strategic vision. - B. doing a very thorough job of strategic planning. - C. involving as many company personnel as possible in the strategy-making process. - D. crafting a strategy that mimics the best parts of the strategies of the industry leaders. - E. doing things differently from competitors where it counts rather than running with the herd.

-Masterful strategies come from doing things differently from competitors where it counts-out-innovating them, being more efficient, being more imaginative, adapting faster-rather than running with the herd.
+Masterful strategies come from doing things differently from competitors where it counts-outinnovating them, being more efficient, being more imaginative, adapting faster-rather than running with the herd.
 Good strategy making is therefore inseparable from good business entrepreneurship.
 One cannot exist without the other.

-AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy

 Learning Objective: 02-03 Why the strategic initiatives taken at various organizational levels must be tightly coordinated to achieve companywide performance targets.
+Topic: Strategic Planning

-- 57. The faster a company's business environment is changing only makes it imperative for strategy makers to: - A. pay attention to early warnings of future change and be willing to experiment to establish a market position in the future. - B. stay abreast of the changes by developing a comprehensive knowledge management system to monitor the environment. - C. establish controls to ensure the impact of any changes is monitored appropriately and ensure the internal environment is maintained. - D. align their decision-making with organizational unit objectives. - E. develop financial objectives that reflect the implications of change and that meet the internal environment's functional focus.
+- 60. The faster a company's business environment is changing, the more critical it becomes for its managers to - A. pay attention to early warnings of future change and be willing to experiment to establish a market position in the future. - B. determine whether the company has a balanced scorecard for judging its performance. - C. establish controls to monitor the impact of external changes appropriately and ensure the internal environment is maintained. - D. replicate and implement only those strategies that have worked for rivals. - E. determine what changes should be made to its customer value proposition.